Red wolf: Genetic marker evidence

 In 2009, a study of eastern Canadian wolves using microsatellites, mDNA, and the paternally-inherited yDNA markers found that the eastern Canadian wolf was a unique ecotype of the gray wolf that had undergone recent hybridization with other gray wolves and coyotes.
 It could find no evidence to support the findings of the earlier 2000 study regarding the eastern Canadian wolf.
 The study did not include the red wolf.

 In 2011, a study compared the genetic sequences of 48,000 single nucleotide polymorphisms (mutations) taken from the genomes of canids from around the world.
 The comparison indicated that the red wolf was about 76% coyote and 24% gray wolf with hybridization having occurred 287–430 years ago.
 The eastern wolf was 58% gray wolf and 42% coyote with hybridization having occurred 546–963 years ago.
 The study rejected the theory of a common ancestry for the red and eastern wolves.
 However the next year, a study reviewed a subset of the 2011 study's Single-nucleotide polymorphism (SNP) data and proposed that its methodology had skewed the results and that the red and eastern wolves are not hybrids but are in fact the same species separate from the gray wolf.
 The 2012 study proposed that there are three true Canis species in North America: The gray wolf, the western coyote, and the red wolf / eastern wolf.
 The eastern wolf was represented by the Algonquin wolf.
 The Great Lakes wolf was found to be a hybrid of the eastern wolf and the gray wolf.
-Finally, the study found the eastern coyote itself to be yet another a hybrid between the western coyote and the eastern (Algonquin) wolf (for more on eastern North American wolf-coyote hybrids, see coywolf).
+Finally, the study found the eastern coyote itself to be yet another hybrid between the western coyote and the eastern (Algonquin) wolf.